How do I clear my browser's cache?

 1. In Chrome, open the Customize and control Google Chrome menu.

 5. Choose the data that you would like to clear.
 Tick the boxes for Cookies and other site data and Cached images and files.
-You can uncheck Browsing history if you wish.
+Uncheck Browsing history if you wish.

-6. Select Clear data to empty your cache.
+6. Within the same window, select Clear data to empty your cache.
 Depending how much data is stored in your cache, this process could take several seconds.
 Once complete, the "Clear browsing data" window will automatically close.
 You can close the Settings tab.

 Firefox browser logo Firefox